-24 Hours in Stylish Milan, the Perfect Step By Step Itinerary
+24 Hours in Stylish Milan: the Perfect Step By Step One Day In Milan Itinerary

 Planning a trip to Italy?
-Here's my guide to an action packed 24 hours in Milan.
-Stylish Milan is a fascinating and vibrant city with serious arts scene, breathtaking sites, and gastronomical delights.
+Here's my itinerary for one action packed one day in Milan, a city in the Lombardy region of northern Italy.
+Stylish Milan is a fascinating and vibrant city with serious arts scene, breathtaking must visit attractions, and gastronomical delights.

 If you have more than 24 hours in Milan, you can proceed more slowly and easily spread this itinerary out over two days in Milan.
-Click here for my comprehensive guide to all Milan's must see sites and hidden gems.
+Here's my comprehensive guide to all of Milan's must see sites and some hidden gems.

-Highlights of Milan: DIY One Day Itinerary for Milano
+Highlights of Milan: One Day Itinerary for Milano

 Let's have a day out in Milan, from the Duomo to the Navigli.

 8:00 AM: Luini

 Start your day at Luini, just minutes away from the Duomo.
 Luini is a Milanese institution and its panzerotti a signature dish.

 A panzerotto is a tasty half moon concoction of fried dough filled with mozzarella, tomato, ham, or eggplant.
 When you've indulged and are sufficiently caffeinated, head to Piazza del Duomo, the beating heart of Milan.